-If you do not have the money available to pay the excess your insurer may refuse your claim, or deduct the amount from what they pay towards the repairs.
+If you do not have the money available to pay the excess your insurer may refuse your claim or it might deduct the amount from what it pays towards the repairs.

 For example, if you make a claim for damages worth £2,000 but cannot afford to pay the £250 excess, your insurer will only pay the remaining £1,750.
 You would need to arrange to pay the outstanding amount with the garage.